d-saikrishna/DataScience/Statistics/t-Statistics/tStat.md

 But say your survey got you a very very small sample $n$ = 5 from you which you have to infer population.
 How sure can you be that the standard deviation of this sample equal to that of population. $\sigma \approx S$ - Not equal to!
 So, we cannot be sure that with $S$, we have a normal distribution of the samples.
 There would be more than 5% of samples outside the 2*$S$ - Basically you would have a fat tail!
 (More chance of extreme values).
 Hence, to avoid underestimation of the confidence interval, we use the t-Statistic (considering a t-Distribution).

 $\mu = \overline{x} \pm t^* * \frac{S}{\sqrt{n}}$

-With increasing $n$, we can be more confident that our sampling distribution is in normal distribution.
-Generally $n = 30$, means we can assume sampling distribution is in normal distribution.

-1. t-Stats are basically necessary when sample size $n$ is <30.
-But in today's world, that is rarely a thing.
-So why is t-Stats still important!
-- In a lot of algorithms, we deal with small sample spaces.
-Eg: tSNE - we take a small sample of neighbours for each point.